 Population growth, urbanization, economic growth, decoupling factors and choices of technologies can all affect levels of air pollution.
-This report leaves an extensive discussion of air quality in North American to the upcoming state of the environment report to be released by CEC in 2001.
-Instead, this report focuses in Chapter 8 on examining how futures work can predict the emergence of an environmental problem - in this case, depletion of the ozone layer - and mobilize international opinion around preventive action.
+This report leaves an extensive discussion of air quality in North American to the CEC's The North American Mosaic, released in 2002.
+Instead, this report focuses in Chapter 8 on examining how futures work can predict the emergence of an environmental problem-in this case, depletion of the ozone layer-and mobilize international opinion around preventive action.